gmellini/Microsoft-Defender-Security-Center-Hunting-Queries/README.md

 DeviceProcessEvents
 | where FileName == "svchost.exe"
 | where InitiatingProcessFileName !in ("services.exe", "MsMpEng.exe")
+// exclude frome search parent process svchost.exe with -k option
+| where not(InitiatingProcessFileName == "svchost.exe" and InitiatingProcessCommandLine contains "-k")
 ```
 TODO: I see some False Positive, try to improve the search